charkikfir/charkikfir2.github.io/README.md

 ### Disclaimer

-This application is very Bare-Bones, and is not close to being complete, It is currently more of a "Proof of Concept".
+This aplication is very Bare-Bones, and is not close to being complete, It is currently more of a "Proof of Concept".
 I will keep working on this with more improvements and features to try to let this application run as close to the native Discord client as I can get.

 ### Recent Changes